phc5/web-crawler/README.md

 	* URL must have protocol and domain.
 For example, https://www.google.com will work. www.google.com WILL NOT work.
 3. Get results in JSON format in an output.txt file.
 Web crawler may take some time to visit all reachable pages.

+# Testing and Coverage

+To see test coverage with Istanbul, go into the coverage directory and open index.html in your browser.

+- Statements tells up how many of the statements in our code were touched during the test run.

+- Branches tells us how many of our logical if/else branches were touched

+- Functions tells us how many of our functions were touched

+- Lines tells us the total lines of code that were touched

+1. To run tests, simply run `npm test` in your project directory.

+2. To run istanbul's coverage test, run `istanbul cover index.js`, let the test run and see the test results in index.html in the coverage folder.

 # TODOs

 - [x] Research web crawlers.